fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Are you looking for a smooth, balanced cup of…

 When looking for the best tasting instant coffee, there are some things to look for.
 Dehydration method and source and quality of the beans is another.
 As we’ve discussed before, the best instant coffees use the freeze-drying method.

-The other major consideration is the quality of the coffee beans.
+The other major consideration is the quality of instant coffee.
 In general, look for 100% arabica beans.
 The dehydrating process starts with making a strong brew.
 If the quality of the beans used for the original brew are not up to par, then the rehydrated drink will not taste good.

-You might also look for products made with coffee grown at elevation or shade grown.
+You might also look for instant coffees made with coffee grown at elevation or shade grown.
 These methods tend to produce a better tasting beverage.
 A number of the brands on this list use single origin beans, so you know exactly what you’re getting.

 Brewed coffee is associated with a number of health benefits.
 These include a lower risk of diseases like diabetes, Parkinson’s, and Alzheimer’s.
 It might also protect the liver and increase longevity.